colabfit/colabfit-tools/docs/html/_sources/database_structure.rst.txt

     :align: center
     :alt: A diagram showing the relationship between the five core data structures that make up a Database.

-    A diagram showing the relationship between the five core data structures that make up a Database.
+    A diagram showing the relationship between the core components of a Database.

 The Database structure was designed to be able to be as flexible as possible to incorporate different types of data (computational/experimental) while also